 However, every form of technological support has a capability envelope, that is, it is restricted in the conditions under which it can operate.
 We need to know how system design affects human performance when this capability envelope is exceeded and what guidance is available for the design of joint cognitive systems so that they can be resilient when these capability envelopes are exceeded.

-My research focus is to study the characteristics, qualities and attributes of resilient teams and organizations and the integral role of technology therein.
+The focus of this chair is to study the characteristics, qualities and attributes of resilient teams and organizations and the integral role of technology therein.
 My ambitions are to achieve a better understanding of what structural communication dynamics make teams resilient in the long run to anomalous situations and deriving training and design recommendations from this understanding.
-These ambitions align very well with TNO’s goals on improving resilience in complex sociotechnical systems as well as developing guidelines for optimal human-machine teaming.